mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

 - property: a URI (also referred to as a "Resource")
 - value: a URI (also refered to as a "Resource") or a literal value (like a string)

 The subject for each Sedona related triple is the above URI for the DBPedia human readable page.
-The subject and property references in an RDF triple will almost always be a URI that can both ground an entity to information on the web.
+The subject and property references in an RDF triple will almost always be a URI that can ground an entity to information on the web.
 The human readable page for Sedona lists several properties and the values of these properties.
 One of the properties is "dbo:areaCode" where "dbo" is a name space reference (in this case for a [DatatypeProperty](http://www.w3.org/2002/07/owl#DatatypeProperty)).

 The following two figures show an abstract representation of linked data and then a sample of linked data with actual web URIs for resources and properties: